Northern Highlands

 Northern Highlands features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 64.4% of all households, including 26.9% couples with children, 29.4% couples without children, and 7.5% single parent families.
-Non-family households account for 35.6%, with lone person households at 32.7% and group households comprising 2.7%.
-The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.
+Family households dominate at 64.4% of all households, comprising 26.9% couples with children, 29.4% couples without children, and 7.5% single parent families.
+Non-family households make up the remaining 35.6%, with lone person households at 32.7% and group households comprising 2.7% of the total.
+The median household size of 2.4 people is smaller than the Regional Qld average of 2.5.

 Frequently Asked Questions - Households